coryhouse/switchboard-with-vite-demo/README.md

 - Declarative mock APIs using [msw]
 - Configurable positioning
 - Copy settings to URL
+- Whether to open by default
 - Close via outside click or a specified key
 - Specify a global delay (to simulate a slow connection)
 - Force a specific HTTP response, delay, or status code from an endpoint

 2. `useDevToolState` Hook

 Configure custom DevTool state that persists between reloads via localStorage.
-Initialize settings via the URL.
+Initialize and share settings via the URL.

 ## Quick Start